hoodiexxx/Myisekai/README.md

 # Myisekai
-It is an ongoing JRPG game.
+It is an on- developing JRPG game.